5 Ways To Tell

-You haven’t known him long, but you don’t want to go anywhere socially without him.
+- You haven’t known him long, but you don’t want to go anywhere socially without him.
 If he’s not invited, you don’t want to go.

 - You’re buying and doing things for him that you would never do for yourself.
-All this, because you’re consciously attempting to endear yourself to him and lock in his affection.
+All this is because you’re consciously attempting to endear yourself to him and lock in his affection.

 - You’ve been together a few weeks, and already you’re imagining him as your husband, and the love word hasn’t come up yet.

-If any of these applies to you, get hold of yourself and take the time to find out if a person is deserving of your love and affection before you extend it.
+If any of these apply to you, get hold of yourself and take the time to find out if a person is deserving of your love and affection before you extend it.